efraimgentil/sample-ejb/README.md

-# Sample EJB
+# Sample-EJB

-Simple is a sample project using EJB to show how to create and use @Local and @Remote, and how differents applications can consume yours EJBs
+Sample-EJB is a sample project using EJB to show how to create and use @Local and @Remote EJBs, and how differents applications can consume yours EJBs